You Can Build a Straw Bale House

 “Dear Brian, Just a short note to thank you for all your work regarding a very enjoyable Straw Bale Workshop.
 I found the whole experience very informative and worthwhile.
 In particular I gained a great deal from your ability to patiently explain the process of building Straw Bale and owner building in general, which obviously came from your wealth of experience.
 I’m happy to recommend the course to anyone who would like to call me personally.“ – Peter Vasila

-For a comprehensive guide to building your own straw bale home, please click to be redirected to our straw bale building online workshop.
+For a comprehensive guide to building your own house out of straw bales, please click to be redirected to our straw bale building online workshop.
 In this exhaustive course, Brian meticulously covers every aspect of the Anvil Straw Bale Construction Method.
 In fact, you don’t have to have a building background to understand it!
 The online course has been designed to be accessible to everyone, and is invaluable to anybody who is ready become a straw bale owner builder.